-The Court cannot determine from the information now before it whether the proceedings in case number 18CV1127 or case number 19CV0948 statutorily tolled the one-year federal habeas limitations period.
 Thus, the Court concludes that a limited Pre-Answer Response (PAR) is appropriate.
 See Wood v.
 Milyard, 566 U.S. 463, 467 (2012); Denson v.
 Abbott, 554 F. Supp.
 2d 1206 (D. Colo.
 2008).
 Accordingly, the Court directs Respondent to file such a response limited to addressing the affirmative defense of timeliness under 28 U.S.C. § 2244(d).
 If Respondent does not intend to raise that defense, Respondent shall notify the Court of that decision in the PAR.
-Upon receipt of the PAR, the Court will continue to review the petition as required by Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts and, if necessary, the Court then will direct Petitioner to show good cause why her petition should not be dismissed.
+Upon receipt of the PAR, the Court will continue to review the petition as required by Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts and, if necessary, the Court then will direct Petitioner to show good cause why his petition should not be dismissed.

-IT IS THEREFORE ORDERED that Respondent is granted to and including September 6, 2021, in which to file a Pre-Answer Response that complies with this order.
+IT IS THEREFORE ORDERED that Respondent is granted to and including June 24, 2022, in which to file a Pre-Answer Response that complies with this order.